We apologize for any inconvenience!Read More

 Take a walk through time and savour the tales old buildings have to tell.
-Tour length is a relaxing 2.6 kilometres.
-All Sites are accessible by road.
-You can pick up your map the the Museum or at the Town Office.
+This self-guided tour begins at the Nipigon Historical Museum, and is approximately 2.6 km.
+All sites are accessible by road.
+Maps can be picked up at the museum or at the town office.
+The map is also downloadable here WalkingTour.

 Paddle to the Sea Park and Splash Pad

 Travelling through town on a hot day?
-Stop in and cool down at our new SPLASH PAD at Paddle-to-the-Sea Park in our downtown core.
-Officially opened on July 29th, 2016, this state-of-the-art water park includes the “Cascades” feature, where toddlers to teens have a blast playing in the water buckets, and opening and closing the dams in the water troughs.
-Other features include a gentle misting leaf, flower dumping buckets, a spraying snail, and fountain spouts.
-After you play, relax with an ice cream across the street at Rotary Park, visit the Nipigon Historical Museum, check out the local shops, or enjoy lunch at the Edgeview at Sunnyside restaurant, overlooking the scenic Nipigon River.
+Stop in and cool down at our new SPLASH PAD at Paddle-to-the-Sea Park.
+After you play, relax with an ice cream across the street at Rotary Park, visit the Nipigon Historical Museum, check out the shops, or enjoy lunch at one of our local eateries.

 The port of Nipigon is the most Northerly freshwater port in North America.
 With a deep water channel all the way to the fully serviced marina, boaters are invited to cross the 49th parallel and receive their certificate commemorating the occasion.
 For more information contact the Nipigon Marina at 807-887-3040 or the Township of Nipigon at 807-887-3135 or our toll free number 1-877-596-1359 (monitored in the summer months only).
 Click here for more information.